SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 ## Multi node reduction

-So we've kinda cracked single node, let's run our kernel in a multi node setting
+So we've kinda cracked single node, let's run our kernel in a multi node setting, a minimal 2 node(16 GPUs) as those things are not easy to get ;)
 <img alt="comparison_1_nccl_ring_vs_penny_base" src="https://github.com/user-attachments/assets/7dbe944d-01e7-42bd-b323-aeea6f4ba184" />

 Wow it's quite bad.

 To understand why this happens we need to visualize our ring.
-If you remembered from the introduction on communications.
-We send and receive data internode through our NICs
+If you remembered from the introduction on communications, we send and receive data internode through our NICs.
 Currently our ring only utilizes two of them on each node for communication.
 <img alt="INTRANODE_RING" src="https://github.com/user-attachments/assets/8542334e-9231-4cdc-89d7-ee6e3e906206" />